Tradias/asio-grpc/README.md

 (**experimental**) The function `agrpc::repeatedly_request` helps to ensure that there are enough outstanding calls to `request` to match incoming RPCs.
 It takes the RPC, the Service and a copyable Handler as arguments and returns immediately.
 The Handler determines what to do with a client request, it could e.g. spawn a new coroutine to process it.
-The first argument passed to the Handler is a `agrpc::RPCRequestContext` - a move-only type that provides access to the `grpc::ServerContext`, the request (if any) and the responder that were used when requesting the call.
+The first argument passed to the Handler is a `agrpc::RepeatedlyRequestContext` - a move-only type that provides a stable address to the `grpc::ServerContext`, the request (if any) and the responder that were used when requesting the call.
 The second argument is the result of the request - `true` indicates that the RPC has indeed been started.
 If the result is `false`, the server has been shutdown before this particular call got matched to an incoming RPC ([source](https://grpc.github.io/grpc/cpp/classgrpc_1_1_completion_queue.html#a86d9810ced694e50f7987ac90b9f8c1a)).

 The following example shows how to implement a generic Handler that spawns a new Boost.Coroutine for each incoming RPC and invokes